The Wild Blue Yonder (1951 film)

-The Wild Blue Yonder (also known as The Wild Blue Yonder, The Story of the B-29 Superfortress) is a 1951 war film directed by Allan Dwan.
-(The film was re-released in 1958.)
-The film stars Wendell Corey, Vera Ralston, Forrest Tucker and Phil Harris.
-Wild Blue Yonder deals with the Boeing B-29 Superfortress air raids on Japan during World War II.
+The Wild Blue Yonder (also known as The Wild Blue Yonder, The Story of the B-29 Superfortress) is a 1951 war film directed by Allan Dwan and starring Wendell Corey, Vera Ralston, Forrest Tucker and Phil Harris.
+The plot concerns the Boeing B-29 Superfortress air raids on Japan during World War II.

 Plot

 In 1943, Capt.
-Harold "Cal" Calvert (Wendell Corey) is sent on a course at Smoky Hill, Kansas, to learn to fly a new bomber, the Boeing B-29 Superfortress.
-His instructor is his cousin, Major Tom West (Forrest Tucker), an officer who the other pilots think has shirked his duties by claiming engine trouble on the raid over the Ploesti oil fields.
-Cal stands up for Tom when a crewman taunts his cousin in front of Helen (Vera Ralston), a nurse that Tom has been seeing.
+Harold "Cal" Calvert is learning to fly the Boeing B-29 Superfortress bomber.
+His instructor is his cousin Major Tom West.
+The other pilots believe that Tom has shirked his duties by claiming engine trouble on the raid over the Ploesti oil fields.
+Cal defends Tom when a crewman taunts his Tom in front of Helen, a nurse whom Tom has been seeing.

 Cal and the other students learn that the pressurized B-29 can fly higher, faster and farther than any other bomber.
-On a test flight, when an overconfident Cal pushes a B-29 higher than instructed, a sudden decompression nearly ends in tragedy.
-One of the crew is sucked out of the aircraft, but is able to use his parachute.
+On a test flight, when an Cal overconfidently pushes a B-29 higher than instructed, a sudden decompression nearly ends in tragedy.
+One of the crew members is sucked from the aircraft, but he is able to deploy his parachute.
 Tom is furious and reprimands Cal for endangering the test program, which the Air Force brass is monitoring closely.

 Maj.
-Gen. Wolfe (Walter Brennan) finally declares that the pilots and the B-29s are ready for combat.
-He leads them to bases in China where they will launch attacks on Japan.
+Gen. Wolfe finally declares that the pilots and the B-29s are ready for combat.
+He leads them to bases in China, from where they will launch attacks on Japan.
 Cal's first missions are harrowing, although the B-29s prove to be extremely effective.
 When the group is transferred to Guam, Tom is reunited with Helen, who is also assigned there.
-Cal is flying continually on high altitude missions, but Gen. Curtis E. LeMay (William Witney), the new commanding officer, changes tactics to more accurate low altitude raids that will produce more damage.
+Cal is flying continually on high-altitude missions, but new commanding officer Gen. Curtis E. LeMay changes tactics to more accurate low-altitude raids that will produce more damage.

-Helen is slowly falling for the more heroic Cal, and when he and Tom are on a mission together in a mass raid on Tokyo, their B-29 is hit by anti-aircraft fire.
-With Cal wounded and Tom at the controls, the stricken aircraft barely makes it back to the base.
-Tom goes back into the fiery wreckage to save a trapped crewman, but is killed when the aircraft explodes.
-Several weeks later, as the war ends when B-29s drop the most devastating weapon of all, the atom bomb, on cities in Japan, Cal and Helen remain together.
+Helen is slowly falling for the more heroic Cal, and when he and Tom are on a mission together in a mass raid on Tokyo, their B-29 is hit by antiaircraft fire.
+With Cal wounded and Tom at the controls, the stricken aircraft barely returns to the base.
+Tom returns to the fiery wreckage to save a trapped crewman but is killed when the aircraft explodes.
+Several weeks later, as the war ends after B-29s drop the atomic bomb on cities in Japan, Cal and Helen remain together.